 Now, what can you do to change things up?
-I’ve tried many things with my kombucha, and not all were successful.
+I’ve tried many things with my DIY kombucha recipe, and not all were successful.

 I’ve also had success with red wine.
 I had a mother that had been in red wine given to me, so I thought I’d try it.
-I only had a small piece to start, so I put it in a small jar with some black tea, red wine and sugar.
-Big mistake!
-I should have used a bigger jar because when I tried it, it was soooo strong!!
+I only had a small piece to start, so I put it in a small jar with some black tea, red wine, and sugar.
+Which was a big mistake!
+Next time I will use a bigger jar because that batch was so strong!!
 (I may try it again with a gallon jar next time.)